devleee/TIL/css/css-box-model.md

     - Empty block

     If one of the margins is negative, the size of the collapsed margin is the sum of the largest positive margin and the smallest negative margin.
 If all margins are negative, the size of the collapsed margin is the smallest margin.
+- `width` : Set the width of the content area (default).
+  - If `box-sizing` is set to `border-box`, it sets the width of the border area (content width + padding left&right + border left&right).
+  - Values : `auto`, length, percentage (relative to the containing block's width)
+- `height` : Sets the height of the content area (default).
+  - If `box-sizing` is set to `border-box`, it sets the height of the border area.
+  - Values : `auto`, length, percentage (relative to the containing block's width - it can be used only when the parent element doesn't have explicit height value).